-Myanmar is one of the poorest and least developed countries in the world.
-In 2018, it ranked 148th out of 189 countries on the United Nations Development Program’s Human Development Index.
-The 2015 elections marked a historic milestone in the country’s political and economic transition.
-The democratically elected government took office with a huge popular mandate.
+Myanmar is one of the poorest and least developed countries in Asia.
+In 2019, it ranked 145th out of 191 countries on the United Nations Development Program’s Human Development Index.

 FXB in action

 FXB Myanmar’s projects in the areas of economic and community development, vocational training, protection and health strengthen the capacity for action and development of the communities in which FXB operates.

 Furthermore, gender inequality and women’s exposure to violence, harassment and abuse are not only critical protection risks, but also a significant obstacle to the country’s development.
 It is essential that women and girls have full access to education, vocational training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in mainstream decision making.
 FXB places particular emphasis on these issues.